MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part1.md

     Each field has a **Display name** and a **Name**, which is sometimes called the logical name.
 Both names refer to the same thing.
 In general, you'll use the display name when you build an app, but some cases require the more cryptic **Name**, as noted in a procedure.

-1. As we will be working with screens and controls next, in PowerApps Studio switch back to the **Tree View** on the left hand side by pressing the three stacked squares icon.
+1. As we will be working with screens and controls next, in Power Apps Studio switch back to the **Tree View** on the left hand side by pressing the three stacked squares icon.
 You can return to the **Data Sources** at any time by pressing the cylinder icon.

 ## Create the order gallery